jonas2515/kernel/Documentation/driver-api/surface_aggregator/clients/dbgdev.rst

 The provided interface is accessible through the ``/dev/surface/aggregator`` device-file.
 All functionality of this interface is provided via IOCTLs.
+These IOCTLs and their respective input/output parameter structs are defined in ``include/uapi/linux/surface_aggregator/cdev.h``.

 Controller IOCTLs